wso2/docs-ob-toolkit-berlin/en/docs/try-out/account-information-service-flow.md

      }
      ```

+    ??? tip "Click here to see an explanation of the above sample request payload"
+        In the sample below, the TPP is requesting:

+           - Accounts permission for all the accounts/sub-accounts of the PSU
+           - Balances permission for all the accounts/sub-accounts of the PSU

 **Global consent**

 - This consent is used by TPPs to request access to all the accounts/sub-accounts of the PSU for all the permissions
 (accounts, balances and transactions).
 - This consent type does not require the TPP to explicitly mention the permissions as sub-attributes of the access attribute.
-- In the sample below, the TPP is requesting:
-    - Accounts permission for all the accounts/sub-accounts of the PSU
-    - Balances permission for all the accounts/sub-accounts of the PSU
-    - Transactions permission for all the accounts/sub-accounts of the PSU

     ```json
     "access": {
         "allPsd2”: “allAccounts”
     }
     ```

+    ??? tip "Click here to see an explanation of the above sample request payload"
+        - In the sample below, the TPP is requesting:
+            - Accounts permission for all the accounts/sub-accounts of the PSU
+            - Balances permission for all the accounts/sub-accounts of the PSU
+            - Transactions permission for all the accounts/sub-accounts of the PSU

 **Recurring consents and frequency-per-day**